Hey! Ever wondered how Punjabi girls look classic even in simple suit with 5 meters of fabric? I mean “The Punjabi kudi look”

 There are few fabrics only on which you get a phulkari or Bagh, check your available fabrics and designs beforehand.

-Pro Tip: For first time buyers, start with a phulkari, later advance to a bagh.
+Pro Tip: For first time buyers, start with a multicoloured phulkari, later advance to a bagh.

 The one suit which is my way or high way!

-I mean India is known for its hand work, the intricate pattern, artwork and every state has its own kind of style and so do punjab.
+I mean India is known for its hand work, the intricacies and artworks.
+Every state has its own kind of style and so do punjab.
 The punjabi embroidery usually has 3-4 colors or a contrast shade to the overall suit!
 Dupatta usually is of the embroidery color but it depends on the color used.

 For the regular suits, a simple silk or cotton thread embroidery is preferred but for festive or heavy suits, tilla or zari work is in demand.